 This writing thing.

 This is all I've ever wanted to do.
 Write professionally.
 I’m both too old to dream and too young to quit.
 I can’t imagine chasing anything else.
 I wouldn’t be happy doing anything else.
 Writing makes me happy.
 Typing on this keyboard on a blank canvas makes me happy.
+Talking into a microphone for a podcast makes me happy.